Vedansh-Sethi/Vedansh-Sethi/README.md

 I'm a college student passionate about combining **low level programming** with **neuroscience** to build intelligent, brain-insipired systems. currently mastering C++ (core + intermediate) while working on small projects to build a good undertstanding of use case of things I am learning.

 ### Tech stack 🛠️ :
-- Languages: learning C++, and will move to python
+- Languages: learning C++, and will move to python next.
 - Tools: Git, VS Code, HackerRank
 - Learning: Memory management

 ### My goals 🚀:
-- Build my own brain-like AI friom scratch.
+- Build my own brain-like AI from scratch.
 - Master C++ → Python → Machine Learning → AI
-- Understand how the brian works and simmulate it in machines.
+- Understand how the brian works and simulate it in machines.

 ----